 If you opt to attend courses locally, the Phoenix Metropolitan area is home to a robust and respected Montessori community, allowing student teachers the opportunity to observe and practice teach in real schools while forming enduring relationships with experienced Montessori practitioners.

 While attending training, you’ll enjoy great weather, a low cost of living in Phoenix and down-to-earth culture in a thriving city.

 Paddle the Salt River past wild mustangs and blue herons.
 Hike the trails of South Mountain Park and Preserve.
 Explore the Heard Museum or the Phoenix Art Museum.
 Wander in America’s largest butterfly conservatory.
 Dine or dance the night away in downtown Phoenix.
 Take in a music or theater performance at the Herberger Theater Center or the historic Orpheum Theater.
 There’s something for everyone in Phoenix.
 It’s a place to explore your passion, while sticking to your budget.

 The Association Montessori Internationale training is the gold standard in Montessori teacher education, recognized for excellence in over 110 countries.
 AMI-trained Montessori teachers are in high demand worldwide: Montessori schools and other employers know that AMI training is the best available.

-Graduates of AMI training courses, such as our Primary training course at SIMS, must demonstrate understanding of educational theory, child development, observation techniques, and use and presentation of the Montessori materials.
+Graduates of AMI training courses, such as our training course at SIMS, must demonstrate understanding of educational theory, child development, observation techniques, and use and presentation of the Montessori materials.
 No other Montessori training comes close to providing such a systematic, rigorous course of study.
 It pays off: you will find yourself achieving a depth of knowledge, both practical and theoretical, that is sought after and valued by Montessori schools worldwide.